 Civic Engagement Scholars Initiative (CESI)

-CESI was developed in 2012 and to date, has supported three cohorts through a three-year grant from the Massachusetts Department of Higher Education.
-In the upcoming year, the CESI program will be modified with the goals of ensuring sustainability and amplifying impact.
-Opportunities vary by cohort and enable faculty, departments, and teams to propose ideas that support specific issue areas, university priorities, and partnerships, as defined by the CESI team.
-In addition to this call to participate in Cohort 4, the CESI team expects to release a second call during the fall semester to support a fifth cohort starting in spring 2016.
+CESI, developed in 2012, supported three cohorts with the support of a three-year grant from the Massachusetts Department of Higher Education.
+2015-2016, the CESI program will be modified with the goals of ensuring sustainability and amplifying impact.
+Opportunities will vary by cohort and enable faculty, departments, and teams to propose ideas that support specific issue areas, university priorities, and partnerships.
+In addition to Cohort 4, the CESI team expects to release a second call in Fall 2015 to support a fifth cohort starting in spring 2016.
 Faculty members who successfully complete design and implementation semesters will be eligible to apply for an additional stipend to support scholarship and writing related to the experience of CESI during the design or implementation stages, or both.

 Civic Engagement Learning: Design, Implementation & Scholarship